How To Remove Ripoff Reports on Google

 Also, you should only sue the author of the report—do not sue Google.
 Your lawsuit will cost a fortune (Google has plenty of good lawyers), fail very quickly, and you will only serve to anger the one company that can help you the most.

-Second, obtain a court order declaring the offending report to be false and defamatory (this of course assumes you win your case).
+Second, obtain a court order declaring the offending report to be false and defamatory (this, of course, assumes you win your case).
 The specific content of this order can take various forms, but you should make sure to seek an order that refers to the offending report specifically.

 Third, present the court order to Google.